Schrödinger (NASDAQ:SDGR) Updates FY 2021 Earnings Guidance

 Schrödinger (NASDAQ:SDGR) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of – for the period.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $124 million-$142 million, compared to the consensus revenue estimate of $137.32 million.

-Schrödinger (NASDAQ:SDGR) last issued its quarterly earnings results on Thursday, March 4th.
-The company reported ($0.18) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.06) by ($0.12).
-The business had revenue of $33.00 million during the quarter, compared to the consensus estimate of $37.87 million.
+Schrödinger (NASDAQ:SDGR) last issued its earnings results on Thursday, March 4th.
+The company reported ($0.18) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.06) by ($0.12).
+The company had revenue of $33.00 million during the quarter, compared to analyst estimates of $37.87 million.
 Schrödinger had a negative return on equity of 7.25% and a negative net margin of 19.92%.
-The company’s revenue for the quarter was up 27.9% on a year-over-year basis.
-Research analysts predict that Schrödinger will post -0.43 EPS for the current year.
+The business’s revenue for the quarter was up 27.9% on a year-over-year basis.
+As a group, research analysts expect that Schrödinger will post -0.43 EPS for the current fiscal year.

-In related news, EVP Yvonne Tran sold 10,000 shares of the stock in a transaction on Monday, February 22nd.
-The stock was sold at an average price of $113.66, for a total value of $1,136,600.00.
-Following the completion of the transaction, the executive vice president now directly owns 26,731 shares of the company’s stock, valued at approximately $3,038,245.46.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Gary Sender sold 28,775 shares of the stock in a transaction on Monday, March 8th.
-The shares were sold at an average price of $66.55, for a total value of $1,914,976.25.
-Following the completion of the transaction, the director now directly owns 15,885 shares of the company’s stock, valued at $1,057,146.75.
+In related news, major shareholder David E. Shaw sold 25,000 shares of Schrödinger stock in a transaction on Friday, May 14th.
+The stock was sold at an average price of $60.31, for a total transaction of $1,507,750.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, major shareholder David E. Shaw sold 276,250 shares of Schrödinger stock in a transaction on Monday, February 22nd.
+The shares were sold at an average price of $113.78, for a total value of $31,431,725.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 1,554,688 shares of company stock worth $137,169,918 in the last quarter.
+In the last three months, insiders have sold 1,599,881 shares of company stock valued at $139,676,039.

 SchrÃ¶dinger, Inc provides physics-based software platform that enables discovery of novel molecules for drug development and materials applications.
 The company operates through two segments, Software and Drug Discovery.
 The Software segment is focused on selling its software for drug discovery in the life sciences industry, as well as to customers in materials science industries.